-Work Stress Takes a Toll on You.
-If You’re Not Careful, It Will Harm Your Kids, Too.
+Work Stress Takes A Toll On You.
+If You’re Not Careful, It Can Harm Your Kids, Too.

-Lack of control at work and the stress that creates could be affecting your children.
+Lack of control at work and the stress it creates could be affecting your children.
 Here’s how to fight back.

-Six years ago, Austin, Texas, dad Eric Scott had a good job in fundraising and arts event production.
+Six years ago, Eric Scott had a good job in fundraising and arts event production.
 He loved the work, but it was a demanding job that regularly required him to put in 15- to 18-hour days.
 The work stress was significant.
 And the effects of stress on family life were soon made clear.
 One day, Scott, who lives in Austin, Texas, came home to his then six-year-old daughter.
 She looked at him very matter-of-factly and said, “Some days it’s like you’re not my daddy.”

 “She didn’t mean to be cruel,” says Scott.
 “She was just sharing her observation, as children sometimes so brutally do.”
 But Scott was devastated; the next day, he started looking for a new job.

 Working long, demanding hours can affect a parent’s ability to, well, parent.
 But getting an accurate picture of how a parent’s work life affects kids’ health might be more complex — and the effects could be physical in addition to emotional, research suggests.
 Now that so many of us are working remotely, it’s more important than ever for parents to not only understand the effects but also do as much as they can to protect their kids from their stress.